-A majority of the votes entitled to be cast at the Annual Meeting, represented either in person or by proxy, shall constitute a quorum with respect to the meeting.
-Approval of each matter specified in the notice of the meeting, other than the election of the nominee director, requires the number of votes cast at the Annual Meeting in favor of approval to exceed the votes cast against approval.
-Approval of the election of the nominee director requires a plurality of the shares represented at the meeting.
-This means that the nominee with the most votes will be elected.
-Abstentions and broker nonvotes (i.e., shares held by brokers in street name, voting on certain matters due to discretionary authority or instructions from the beneficial owners but not voting on other matters due to lack of authority to vote on such matters without instructions from the beneficial owner) will count toward the quorum requirement but will not count toward the determination of whether such matters are approved or the director is elected.
+• Approval of any other matter that may properly be presented at the Annual Meeting will require the number of properly cast votes in favor of such matter to exceed the number of properly cast votes against such matter.

+Abstentions and broker nonvotes (i.e., shares held by brokers in "street name," voting on certain matters due to discretionary authority or instructions from the beneficial owners but not voting on other matters due to lack of authority to vote on such matters without instructions from the beneficial owner) will count toward the quorum requirement but will not count toward the determination of whether the directors are elected or whether such other matters are approved.
 The Inspector of Election appointed by our Board of Directors will count the votes and ballots.

-PROPOSAL 1:

-ELECTION OF DIRECTOR
+PROPOSAL 1: ELECTION OF DIRECTORS

-It is intended that shares represented by proxies in the enclosed form will be voted for the election of the nominee in the following table to serve as a director.
+The proxies appointed in the accompanied form of proxy are expected to vote for the election of the nominees noted in the following table to serve as directors of STRATTEC.
 Our Board of Directors is divided into three classes, with the term of office of each class ending in successive years.
-One director is to be elected at the Annual Meeting to serve for a term of three years expiring in 2013 and four directors will continue to serve for the terms designated in the schedule shown below.
-As indicated below, the individual nominated by our Board of Directors is an incumbent director.
-We anticipate that the nominee listed in this Proxy Statement will be a candidate when the election is held.
-However, if for any reason the nominee is not a candidate at that time, proxies will be voted for any substitute nominee designated by STRATTEC (except where a proxy withholds authority with respect to the election of directors).
+Two directors are to be elected at the Annual Meeting to each serve for a term of three years expiring in 2017 and three directors will continue to serve for the terms designated in the table shown below.
+As indicated below, the individuals nominated by our Board of Directors are each an incumbent director.
+The table below also provides brief biographies of each of our incumbent directors, including the nominee directors for this year's Annual Meeting.
+We anticipate that the nominees listed in this Proxy Statement will be candidates when the election is held.
+However, if an unexpected occurrence should make it necessary, in the judgment of the proxy holders, to substitute some other person for a nominee director, proxies will be voted for a substitute nominee selected by the proxy holders (except where a proxy withholds authority with respect to the election of directors).